(Disclosure: Some of the links below may be affiliate links)

 My experience with Swiss Life Select

-First, it is important to get some context.
+First, it is essential to get some context.
 Two years ago, I had a much smaller knowledge of investing.
 And I was much less aware of what you can do for free.
 It is important.
 Now, I would simply laugh if I heard some of the things they recommended me at that time.

 In 2016, I was contacted on the phone by Swiss Life Select to have an appointment and review my insurances, investments, retirement, and tax plans.
 Usually, they only contact you because somebody gives them your phone number.
-I am pretty sure I was contacted by a random phone list.
+I am pretty sure I was contacted from a random phone list.
 But I cannot know for sure.

 So, we settled on the appointment date.
 It lasted two or three hours, and we discussed my insurances, my retirement, and my investments.
 Mostly, it was an interesting discussion.
 But there were a lot of things I already knew.
 And they insisted on going slowly over everything.
 It was too long, honestly.
 But for people who do not know enough about these subjects, it may have been good.